Kirtibg/Course-Registration-Website/README.md

 ### Install

-   -Clone/download the project from the link: https://github.com/Kirtibg/Course-Registration -In the terminal, go to the directory where the extracted folder is saved -Open the prject folder
+   - Clone/download the project from the link: https://github.com/Kirtibg/Course-Registration
+   - In the terminal, go to the directory where the extracted folder is saved
+   - Open the prject folder
-   -Now install the following modules using commands:
+   - Now install the following modules using commands:

      $ npm install express
      $ npm install express-session